espressif/esp-faq/docs/en/software-framework/wifi.rst

 ---------------------

-I'm using the master version of ESP8266-RTOS-SDK to open the WiFi Qos application to get EDCF support.
+I'm using the master version of ESP8266-RTOS-SDK to open the Wi-Fi QoS application to get EDCF support.
 How does ESP8266 decide which data packet should be allocated to the EDCF AC category?
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

   It can be determined by setting ``IPH_TOS_SET(iphdr, tos)``.